LassoSoft/LassoGuide/lasso_guide_source/server/osx-installation.rst

 :ref:`instance-administration` interfaces.

 .. note::
-   On OS X Server, ensure that the Web or Websites service is running in Server Preferences or Server.app.
+   On OS X Server, verify that the Web or Websites service is running in Server Preferences or Server.app.

 .. important::